ramonvasc/MXLCalendarManagerSwift/Example/Pods/Nimble/README.md

 ### Full Customization

-To fully customize the behavior of the Predicate, use the overload that expects a `PredicateResult` to be returned.
+To fully customize the behavior of the Matcher, use the overload that expects a `MatcherResult` to be returned.

-Along with `PredicateResult`, there are other `ExpectationMessage` enum values you can use:
+Along with `MatcherResult`, there are other `ExpectationMessage` enum values you can use:

 ```swift
 public indirect enum ExpectationMessage {